 To empower ANE families through education, shared experience & support.
 Creating awareness on all aspects of ANE among the general public, medical & research communities.

 To make Acute Necrotizing Encephalopathy (ANE, ANEC, IIAE3, ADANE or ANE1) a highly recognised disease.
 For it to be as rare as it possibly can be; given its eradication is unlikely.
 That those affected and their families have access to social & moral support and be provided with informal education through shared family experience.
 To raise awareness in the medical community about this little known & rare disease and to educate the public about the importance of vaccinations through patient advocacy.

 Our logo originally started with a bare tree inside of a brain.
 A storm can leave trees looking like there will be no tomorrow.
 Major limbs may be broken or damaged, foliage can be shredded or stripped, or the bark may be torn or gouged.
-But with time and nourishment regrowth occurs, sometimes making the tree different but stronger than ever.
-This tree after the storm resembles ANE warriors and their battle.
+This tree after the storm resembles ANE warriors in their battle(s).
 Trees have many branches just like ANE has many variances and a tree has roots that are often hidden.
 The true root cause of ANE still remains hidden.
 We needed a truer representation of ANE and our artist, Mara Pianosi, created this beautiful logo as a representation of beauty, fragility and determination such as all ANE afflicted families show repeatedly over their journey.
 The butterfly represents the symmetrical brain lesions that are a distinct feature of ANE and the beauty that is found in change.